Vision84/Pebble/README.md

 ### Design
 After some contemplation about the name of the app, we chose "Pebble" as it symbolized a simple object, a simplification of something much more complex, which is fundamentally what our app is.
 After designing the logo, keeping the same simple design by presenting a P with a blank background, we then started the app design.
 To design each page of the app, we used a software called Figma which allowed us to manually visualize the elements of each page.
 We decided to keep a light blue background color, as it symbolizes the underlying purpose of the app (light blue is the symbolic color of autism awareness).
-For the display of the videos, we chose a scrolling design as it makes
+For the display of the videos, we chose a scrolling design as it is simple yet effective to find a video of the user's choice.

 ### React Native
 Making UX and UI that worked well for the users and the backend led to several challenges: